 Dynamic listing input allows the input form to be customized based on the specific type of listing being entered.
 The answers to the questions on the Start Listing tab determine which tabs and fields are available in the form moving forward.

-This is also true for Property Subtypes.
-For example, if you start a listing for a Single-Family Residence, you will not see fields that only apply to Multi-Family homes.
+For example, if you start a listing and select the Single-Family Residence Property Subtype, you will not see fields that only apply to Multi-Family homes.

 Pro Tip: Remember, there are separate Property Subtypes for Condo, Townhome, and Multi-Family listings.
 Attached properties should be entered as one of these subtypes, not as Single Family Residence.
 For definitions and examples, review the Dictionary of Property Types and Property Subtype and Structure Types.